Calipsoplus/calipsoplus-backend/README.md

 #### Set the storage root path
 Paths to the datasets of an experiment are built dynamically, but the root path to the storage mounting needs to be defined in the **calipsoplus/settings_calipso.py** file.
 Use "EXPERIMENTS_DATASETS_ROOT" for datasets that will be mounted in "read-only" mode, and "EXPERIMENTS_OUTPUT" for the results of operations performed in the requisitioned resource.

+#### Set the docker daemon endpoint
+In order to requisition new docker containers, the application has to communicate with an existing Docker daemon.
+The endpoints to contact with this service are set in the relevant settings.py file (eg.: settings_local.py).
+There are two variables that need to be set:
+*  **DOCKER_URL_DAEMON**: takes the form of "tcp://MACHINE_IP:DOCKER_PORT", where "MACHINE_IP" is the IP of the machine that hosts the Docker daemon and "DOCKER_PORT" is the port the daemon is listening to.
+*  **REMOTE_MACHINE_IP**: the IP of the mchine that hosts the Docker daemon.

 ### Run

 Once the environment and the database are configured...